How to Harness Train a Cat _ cat-zy (1)

 Harness training is the key to unlocking a world of exciting experiences with your feline friend.
 It provides a safe way to explore the outdoors together while strengthening the bond between you and your pet.
 With the right approach, you can teach your cat to enjoy wearing a harness and walking on a leash.

-In this article, we’ll guide you through 7 powerful tips to get you started on this journey.
+In this article, we’ll guide you through 8 powerful essentials to get you started on this journey.
 From choosing the right equipment to gradual training techniques, we’ll cover everything you need to know to harness train your cat successfully.

 Understanding Why Cats Need Harness Training